PV-Lab/autoXRD/README.md

 ## Description

 autoXRD is a python package for automatic XRD pattern classification of thin-films, tweaked for small and class-imbalanced datasets.

-autoXRD's main application is high-throughput screening of novel materials.
+The main application of the package is high-throughput screening of novel materials.

 autoXRD performs physics-informed data augmentation to solve the small data problem, implements a state-of-the-art a-CNN architecture and allows interpretation using Average Class Activation Maps (CAMs), according to the following publications: